Learn How To Write a Persuasive Essay

 Your persuasive essay needs an introduction, body, and conclusion.
 The importance of the outline is to help you organize the body of your essay.
 You can use a three-body paragraph with the first two Paragraphs containing your arguments.
 The third paragraph will contain the counterargument to your essay.
 In your draft, ensure you have a captivating introduction with a proper thesis statement.
 If you are writing a five-paragraph essay, your second and third paragraphs must contain evidence to support your topic.
 The fourth paragraph will have a counterargument with some refuting evidence.

-Step 3: Start to write your persuasive essay fast
+Step 3: Start to write your essay

 Since you have the ideas and evidence to support them, it is time to piece together the information.
 Like any other essay, make an attention-grabbing introduction.
 Use quotes, figures, anecdotes, joke or any other applicable tactic.
 Do not assume that your audience understands everything about your topic.
 Therefore, a piece of background information will help in introducing your topic better.
 Your introduction should also contain a thesis statement that highlights the topic, your opinion, and evidence.
 It should be brief but capture what your essay entails.
 Have a smooth transition from your introduction to the first paragraph of your essay’s body.
 You can use terminologies such as, to begin with, or firstly, among others.
 Write each point in a separate paragraph to avoid mixing up ideas.